yebigithub/yebigithub/README.md

 ### Hi there 👋
 My name is Ye Bi.
-&nbsp&nbsp - 😊 I’m currently a Ph.D. student in the School of Animal Sciences at Virginia Tech.
+ - 😊 I’m currently a Ph.D. student in the School of Animal Sciences at Virginia Tech.
-&nbsp&nbsp - 🌱🐮 I’m currently working on animal data science and plant quantitative genetics.
+ - 🌱🐮 I’m currently working on animal data science and plant quantitative genetics.
-&nbsp&nbsp - 📫 Know more about me: [My personal website](https://yebigithub.github.io/)
+ - 📫 Know more about me: [My personal website](https://yebigithub.github.io/)

 </p>